-A printable html document and an Excel spreadsheet is available for Werewolf Training 2.0, 3.0, and each update from this point forward.
+A printable HTML document and an Excel spreadsheet are available for Werewolf Training 2.0, 3.0, and each update from this point forward.
 You can download them all at the link below.

 Use these spreadsheets to track your progress.
-Either keep track of your numbers on the computer, or take the print-outs to the gym with you.
+Either keep track of your numbers on the computer or take the print-outs to the gym with you.
 A clipboard works great to hold your workout logs if you decide to print them out.
-I recommend using pen to record your numbers, as pencil fades over time.
+I recommend using a pen to record your numbers, as the pencil fades over time.

 Click the link below to print or download the newest updated training logs with updated exercises and rep requirements, added optional cardio sessions, and neural adaptation training integration: